-We have introduced a sector-based approach, so our businesses can help drive the decarbonisation of the sectors they cover such as aviation, commercial road transport, passenger transport, shipping, technology and industry.
-We will build on our existing relationships across each sector, with consumers, infrastructure owners, other suppliers and policymakers to help to accelerate change.
+We aim to build on our existing relationships across each sector, with consumers, infrastructure owners, other suppliers and policymakers to help to accelerate change.

-A key theme running through the whole of our strategic approach to climate change is to work collaboratively.
+Our strategic approach to climate change emphasises the need to work collaboratively.
 We aim to make strategic alliances with customers, other companies and entire sectors so we and they can make profitable progress towards net zero.

 As a founding member of the Oil and Gas Climate Initiative (OGCI) we are part of a group of 12 national and international energy companies.
-OGCI supports the climate goals of the UN Paris Agreement and recognises that collective actions, such as the reduction in methane emissions and accelerating the deployment of carbon capture and storage, will help drive the energy transition.
+The OGCI supports the climate goals of the UN Paris Agreement and recognises that collective actions will help drive the energy transition.

-- transforming refineries into energy and chemicals parks;
+- transforming our remaining integrated refineries into low-carbon energy and chemicals parks, which involves decommissioning plants;

 - using more renewable electricity to power our operations;

 - developing CCS for our facilities; and, if required,

 - using high-quality carbon credits to compensate for any remaining emissions from our operations.

 We have set an interim target to achieve a 50% reduction in absolute Scope 1 and 2 emissions under our operational control by 2030 on a net basis, when compared with 2016.
 See “Working to reduce our absolute Scope 1 and 2 emissions” for more information.